 Mobility Package 1 introduces new routines that need to find their way into the everyday work of driving crews.
 These include a new compulsory pit stop, which since 2 February 2022, drivers have had to make after crossing a border.
 Comfort upgrade DTCO 4.0e helps to shorten the length of the stop.

-Article 34(7) of Regulation (EU) No. 165/2014 stipulates that drivers must input the symbol of the country in which they begin or end their workday into the digital tachograph, and this is an unpopular routine that is often deliberately overlooked.
-The new EU mobility package regulations will also affect this routine – because they stipulate that drivers must input a country’s symbol into the tachograph as soon as they have crossed its border.
+Under Article 34(7) of Regulation (EU) 165/2014, drivers are obligated to enter the symbol of the country in which they begin or end their daily working hours into the digital tachograph.
+It’s a routine that is not overly popular with drivers, and one that is often overlooked.
+This process is also affected by the new EU Mobility Package regulations, which state that drivers must now enter the country code into the tachograph as soon as they cross a border.

-Input at the beginning of the first stop.
+Entry at the beginning of the first stop

-However, transport companies already using the DTCO 4.0e comfort upgrade have it a bit easier.
-Thanks to an integrated map for country and region recognition, the relevant country appears by default in the display.
-Drivers can select it there and then, eliminating the tiresome scrolling through up to 29 country codes to find the right one.
-By the way: Since the comfort upgrade 4.0e doesn’t need any new hardware, the latest version can be installed at the next visit to the workshop.
-The upgrade is just a small investment that can make drivers’ lives much easier, and not only for the country code routine.
+Drivers who are already using the DTC0 4.0e comfort upgrade should have things a little easier.
+The upgrade includes an integrated map for country and region recognition, so the country in question appears on the display by default and can be selected directly.
+This eliminates the need to spend time scrolling through as many as 29 different country codes to find the right one.
+And since comfort upgrade 4.0e requires no new hardware, the new version can be installed at the next workshop visit with no major effort required.
+It’s a minor investment that can significantly improve the experience of drivers.